-In addition, a new computed variable called "Total spine BMD (L2,L3,L4 BMD values are known)" has been included.
+In addition, a computed variable called "Total spine BMD (L2,L3,L4 BMD values are known)" is included.
 This value is equal to the corrected total spine BMD value if the BMD values of L2, L3 and L4 are all known and is set to missing if any of L2, L3 or L4 are missing.